MartinSivertsen/MartinSivertsen.github.io/README.md

 ###Motor Shield
 To be able to control the voltage that goes to the DC-motors in a good way we decided to get a motorshield that stacks on top of the development kit.
 The motorshield we use is produced by [Adafruit] (https://www.adafruit.com/products/1438), and is capable of driving 2 hobby servos and 4 DC motors or 2 stepper motors.
 Since the shield is produced for Arduino and the firmware to drive it doesn't exist for the nRF52 DK, we had to use a [logic analyzer] (https://www.saleae.com/) to decipher the data being sent from the Arduino code to the motorshield, and reconstruct it in the firmware for our DK, to produce our own [I²C/TWI] (https://en.wikipedia.org/wiki/I%C2%B2C) driver.
 So now other people wanting to use the Adafruit motorshield with the nRF52 development kit can use our code.
 ###NFC/RFID Controller Shield
-To be able to read RFID-tags and realize our power up funtionality we decided to use [Adafruits NFC/RFID Controller Shield] (https://www.adafruit.com/products/789).
-We chose this because the shield uses the I²C communication protocol as a default, is compatible with Arduino (thus compatible with our DK) and Adafruit has very good documentation of their products.
+To be able to read RFID-tags and realize our power up functionality we decided to use [Adafruits NFC/RFID Controller Shield] (https://www.adafruit.com/products/789).
+We chose this because the shield uses the I²C communication protocol as default, is compatible with Arduino (thus compatible with our DK) and Adafruit has very good documentation of their products.
 ###Infrared transmitters and recievers
 The laser tag functionality is realized using [IR transmitters and recievers] (http://www.dx.com/p/mini-38khz-infrared-transmitter-ir-emitter-module-infrared-receiver-sensor-module-for-arduino-327293#.VuqPR_krKhc).
 We use transmitters and recievers prefabricated on tiny PCBs with three pins: ground (GND), positive supply voltage (VCC), and signal (SIG).
 They are rated to run on 3.3 - 5.5 volts, so they are pretty much "plug and play".
 ###"Bells & Whistles"